Zloyduh/cws/README.md

 # cws

-CWS slider plugin for Chitubox.
+CWS slicer plugin for Chitubox.

 This plugin currently works with Windows only.